-Employer contribution expenses for the defined contribution plan, included in "Salaries and employee benefits" in the Consolidated Statements of Income, were \$1.5 million, \$1.3 million, and \$1.3 million in 2019, 2018, and 2017, respectively.
+Employer contribution expenses for the defined contribution plan, included in "Salaries and employee benefits" in the Consolidated Statements of Income, were \$1.5 million, \$1.5 million, and \$1.3 million in 2020, 2019, and 2018, respectively.
 These expenses were equal to our cash contributions for each year.

-NOTE 10: RELATED PARTY TRANSACTIONS
+NOTE 9: RELATED PARTY TRANSACTIONS

 In the ordinary course of business, we may enter into loan transactions with our officers, directors, their immediate family members, and other organizations with which such persons may be associated.
 Such transactions may be subject to special approval requirements contained in the FCA Regulations and are made on the same terms, including interest rates, amortization schedules, and collateral, as those prevailing at the time for comparable transactions with other persons.
-In our opinion, none of these loans outstanding at December 31, 2019, involved more than a normal risk of collectability.
+In our opinion, none of these loans outstanding at December 31, 2020, involved more than a normal risk of collectability.

-Related Party Loans Information (in thousands) As of December 31 2019 2018 2017 Total related party loans \$19,394 \$17,149 \$16,061 For the year ended December 31 2019 2018 2017 Advances to related parties \$14,667 \$11,934 \$10,541 Repayments by related parties 12,936 10,935 8,721
+Related Party Loans Information

+(in thousands) As of December 31 2020 2019 2018 Total related party loans \$20,733 \$19,394 \$17,149 For the year ended December 31 2020 2019 2018 Advances to related parties \$16,191 \$14,667 \$11,934 Repayments by related parties 16,071 12,936 10,935

 The related parties can be different each year end primarily due to changes in the composition of the Board of Directors and the mix of organizations with which such persons may be associated.
-Advances and repayments on loans in the preceding chart are related to those considered related parties at year end.
+Advances and repayments on loans in the preceding chart are related to those considered related parties at each respective year end.

-As discussed in Note 6, we borrow from AgriBank, in the form of a line of credit, to fund our loan portfolio.
+As discussed in Note 5, we borrow from AgriBank, in the form of a line of credit, to fund our loan portfolio.
 All interest expense as shown on the Consolidated Statements of Income was paid to AgriBank.

-Total patronage received from AgriBank, which includes a partnership distribution from AgDirect, LLP, was \$22.3 million, \$20.7 million, and \$19.2 million in 2019, 2018, and 2017, respectively.
+Total patronage received from AgriBank, which includes a partnership distribution from AgDirect, LLP, was \$25.0 million, \$22.3 million, and \$20.7 million in 2020, 2019, and 2018, respectively.
 Patronage income for 2019 was paid in cash and AgriBank stock.
-Patronage income for 2018 and 2017 was paid in cash.
+Patronage income for 2020 and 2018 was paid in cash.

-In addition, we received compensation from AgriBank for servicing loans of \$164 thousand, \$194 thousand, and \$237 thousand in 2019, 2018, and 2017, respectively.
+In addition, we received compensation from AgriBank for servicing loans of \$126 thousand, \$164 thousand, and \$194 thousand in 2020, 2019, and 2018, respectively.